4b11b4/knurled-nut-driver/README.md

   power tools for tightening these nuts, as over tightening may damage the jack.

+## Why?
-However, this design will not damage your jack if used with a power tool.
+This design will not damage your jack if used with a power tool.
 When the nut is tightened, the design of the bit will simply cause it to slip rather than over-torque the nut.